intel-lab-lkp/linux/Documentation/networking/tls-handshake.rst

 remote peer's identity or the value TLS_NO_PEERID if the session is not authenticated.

+The @tags parameter points to a tagset containing session metadata assigned by the handshake agent.
+See the "Session Tags" section below for details on lifetime and safe access patterns.

 A best practice is to close and destroy the socket immediately if the handshake failed.